RichardLitt/knowledge/words.md

 sorrowing
-obviate, v. remove (a need or difficulty): the Venetian blinds obviated the need for curtains. dirigisme, n. state control of economic and social matters.
+obviate, v. remove (a need or difficulty): the Venetian blinds obviated the need for curtains. dirigisme, n. state control of economic and social matters. caudillos, n. (in Spanish-speaking regions) a military or political leader.